-As per this rule, if the no pawn movement and piece capture has been made within the last 50 moves then the player can claim the draw.
+As per this rule, if no pawn movement and no capture has been made within the last 50 moves then the player can claim the draw.

-To claim a draw by this rule the player having the move has to first write this down in his/her scoresheet and declare his/her intention of making the move, that will result in a last 50 move with no pawn movement and piece capture or if this has already occurred.
+To claim a draw by this rule the player having the move has to first write this down in his/her scoresheet and declare his/her intention of making the move, that will result in a last 50 move with no pawn movement and no capture or if this has already occurred.

 This rule is mentioned in article 9.3 and its sub-clauses.
 Now just as with the threefold repetition rule, this is not automatic.
 You have to claim for it.
 However the extension of this rule, the 75 move rule is a little different.

 75 Move Rule

-As per the article 9.6.2, the game is drawn if no pawn movement and piece capture has been made within the last 75 moves.
+As per article 9.6.2, the game is drawn if no pawn movement and no capture has been made within the last 75 moves.

-However if the last move resulted into checkmate then that is given more priority.
-Now as per this rule the game ends into a draw immediately.
+However, if the last move resulted in a checkmate then that is given more priority.
+Now as per this rule the game ends in a draw immediately.
 The arbiter has the power to declare a draw by this rule.